 - Fundamental principles of cinematography

-- Understanding digital camera formats and selecting the right one for your project
+- Understand digital camera formats and how to select the right one for your project

-- Adapting to different film genres and developing a personal aesthetic and visual style
+- Develop a personal aesthetic and visual style across film genres

-The Cinematography Certificate is designed for those who want to become cinematographers or camera operators.
-After taking a series of foundation courses, students build skills in camera techniques and digital technologies while developing an individual aesthetic and artistic point of view.
-Through this certificate, students gain a strong foundation in the practical theory and tools of cinematography and have many opportunities for hands-on experience.
+The UCLA Extension Cinematography Certificate program is designed for aspiring cinematographers or camera operators.
+The curriculum includes foundation courses, camera techniques and digital technology skill-building and the space to develop an individual aesthetics and artistic points of view.
+Certificate program students will gain a strong foundation in the theory and tools of cinematography, and have many opportunities for hands-on experiences.

 Click below to view the required and elective courses, if applicable, for this program.